 Kopanisti is also a soft, aged cheese, with a strong peppery taste.
 Its name derives from the verb “kopanao” (to knead), since one of the stages of its preparation requires forceful and continuous kneading.

 Greek takes on other European cheeses

-Gouda, named after the Dutch city where the cheese originated, is produced in Greece as well.
-It is a popular cheese made from cow’s milk, mostly used in slices for sandwiches.
+Gouda, named after the Dutch city where the cheese originated, is produced in Greece, as well.
+It is a popular cheese made from cow’s milk, mostly cut into slices for sandwiches.
 Its smoked form is also popular.